Michael Woolfson: Honours

 He became an Honorary Fellow of Jesus College in 1999.
 He was elected a Fellow of the Royal Society in 1984 and was also a fellow of the Royal Astronomical Society and the Institute of Physics.
 He was president and Honorary Vice-President of the Yorkshire Philosophical Society.

-He was awarded the Royal Society Hughes Medal in 1986, the Patterson Award from the American Crystallographic Association in 1990, the Gregori Aminoff Prize from the Royal Swedish Academy of Sciences in 1992,the Dorothy Hodgkin Prize by the British Crystallographic Association in 1997 and the Ewald Prize by the International Union of Crystallography in 2002.
+He was awarded the Royal Society Hughes Medal in 1986, the Patterson Award from the American Crystallographic Association in 1990, the Gregori Aminoff Prize from the Royal Swedish Academy of Sciences in 1992, the Dorothy Hodgkin Prize by the British Crystallographic Association in 1997 and the Ewald Prize by the International Union of Crystallography in 2002.

 Publications

-He published papers and books on the subjects of x-ray crystallography, materials science, planet formation, mathematics, imaging, time, probability&statistics, colour vision and astrophysics.
+He has published papers and books on a wide range of subjects, including X-ray crystallography, materials science, planet formation, mathematics, imaging, time, probability and statistics, colour vision, and astrophysics.
 Woolfson was active in research and scientific writing for nearly 70 years; his first paper was published in 1951 and his last book on stars was published in July 2019, a few months before he died.